-1In TFO-mode, running forward to draw space-time patterns is the only possibility, otherwise this needs to be selected, because the default is to draw attractor basins.
+$^{1}$ In TFO-mode, running forward to draw STP is the only possibility.
+In SEED-mode STP needs to be selected because the default is to draw attractor basins.
 If not in TFO-mode, the following steps are required: Enter s in section 6.2 for SEED-mode.
-Then for "space-time patters only", enter s in section 24.1, or S in section 29.1 on-the-fly key index
+Then for "space-time patterns only", enter s in section 24.1, or S in section 29.1.